-- Speed up payment
+- Maximizing payment amounts

 - "Getting started: Accepting EFT payments in the physician practice" outlines the steps you should follow for evaluating whether to implement EFT in your practice and how to do so.
 It also outlines the most common EFT payment options, the features of each, and the costs to accept each payment option.

 - Key questions to ask your vendors before signing an EFT agreement